solana-labs/solana-program-library/docs/src/stake-pool.md

 Users can start depositing their activated stakes into the stake pool, as long as they are delegated to the same vote account, which was `FhFft7ArhZZkh6q4ir1JZMYFgXdH6wkT5M5nmDDb1Q13` in this example.
-You can also double-check that at any time using the base Solana command-line utility.
+You can also double-check that at any time using the Solana command-line utility.

 ```sh
 $ solana stake-account FYQB64aEzSmECvnG8RVvdAXBxRnzrLvcA3R22aGH2hUN